-Once a contract closes, contract management software can simplify and increase the reliability of this stage of the contract in numerous ways—from making routine clerical tasks easier and more-efficient to providing alerts to milestone dates and flagging problems that are developing.
+Once a contract closes, contract management software can simplify and increase the reliability of this stage of the contract in numerous ways.
+It can make routine clerical tasks easier and more efficient, provide alerts to milestone dates, and flag problems that are developing.

-But contract management during this stage also should include the aggregation and analysis of contract performance data.
-By evaluating contract histories, enterprises are better able to create and negotiate profitable contracts—a benefit that keeps on adding value.
+Contract management during this stage also should include the aggregation and analysis of contract performance data.
+By evaluating contract histories, organizations are better able to create and negotiate profitable contracts.

-Ultimately, contract management is a loop.
+Ultimately, contract management is a lifecycle.
 Contracts are created, negotiated, approved, closed, administered, and mined for performance data.
-Then that data is used to identify necessary adjustments to the contracting process, and the enterprise starts the process again, more-prepared than ever to benefit from astute contract management.
+That data is used to identify necessary adjustments to the contracting process, and the organization starts the process again, more-prepared than ever to benefit from astute contract management.

-Paper-based contract management isn’t sufficient for managing this loop, and companies that are still relying on manual contract management are putting themselves at a competitive disadvantage.
-As a rapidly increasing number of companies are discovering, enterprise contract management software is necessary for significant, ongoing improvement of the contracting process.
+Paper-based contract management isn’t sufficient for managing this lifecycle.
+Organizations that still rely on manual contract management are putting themselves at a competitive disadvantage.
+As a rapidly increasing number of companies are discovering, software specifically built for contract management is necessary for significant, ongoing improvement of the contracting process.